UniMath/agda-unimath/src/species/dirichlet-series-species-of-types-in-subuniverses.lagda.md

-# Dirichlet series of species of finite inhabited types.
+# Dirichlet series of species of types in subuniverses

 ```agda
 module species.dirichlet-series-species-of-types-in-subuniverses where